jparkington/Project-Gambit/README.md

 1. [Combinatorial Game Theory](https://www.degruyter.com/document/doi/10.1515/9783110755411/html)
    - Discusses the application of game theory, including Markov Chains, in various board games.
 Could provide valuable insights into how to model game state transitions in chess.
+   - *Jan.
+(2022).
+Combinatorial Game Theory.
+DOI: 10.1515/9783110755411*

 2. [Aligning Superhuman AI with Human Behavior: Chess as a Model System](https://dl.acm.org/doi/10.1145/3394486.3403219)
    - This paper discusses how AI systems approach problems differently from humans and how modeling the granular actions that constitute human behavior can help bridge this gap.
 It uses chess as a model system and introduces Maia, a customized version of AlphaZero trained on human chess games.
 This paper could provide valuable insights into how to align the LCS algorithm with human behavior in chess.
    - *Reid McIlroy-Young, S. Sen, J. Kleinberg, Ashton Anderson (2020).
 Aligning Superhuman AI with Human Behavior: Chess as a Model System.
 DOI: 10.1145/3394486.3403219*

 3. [Skill Rating by Bayesian Inference](https://www.researchgate.net/publication/224453252_Skill_Rating_by_Bayesian_Inference)
      - This paper discusses the rating systems used in chess and how they may be affected by varying rating distributions.
 While it does not delve into the specifics of probability distributions of chess moves or positions, it could provide a starting point for understanding how probability distributions could be applied to chess.
      - *Di Fatta, G., Haworth, G., and Regan, K. (2009).
 Rating systems with potentially varying rating distributions.
 DOI: 10.1109/CIDM.2009.4938653*

 4. [Fast Evaluation of Sequence Pair in Block Placement by Longest Common Subsequence Computation](https://dl.acm.org/doi/10.1145/343647.343713)
      - This paper presents a new approach to evaluate a sequence pair based on comparing longest common subsequence in a pair of weighted sequences.
 It presents a very simple and efficient algorithm to solve the sequence pair evaluation problem.
 This could provide valuable insights into the efficiency and potential optimizations of the LCS algorithm.
      - *Xiaoping Tang, Ruiqi Tian, Martin D. F. Wong (2001).
 Fast evaluation of sequence pair in block placement by longest common subsequence computation.
 DOI: 10.1145/343647.343713*

 5. [A Space-Bounded Anytime Algorithm for the Multiple Longest Common Subsequence Problem](https://ieeexplore.ieee.org/document/6731533)
      - This paper formulates the MLCS problem into a graph search problem and presents two space-efficient anytime MLCS algorithms.
 The algorithms use an iterative beam widening search strategy to reduce space usage during the iterative process of finding better solutions.
 This could provide valuable insights into space-efficient implementations of the LCS algorithm.
      - *Jiaoyun Yang, Yun Xu, Yi Shang, Guoliang Chen (2014).
 A Space-Bounded Anytime Algorithm for the Multiple Longest Common Subsequence Problem.
 DOI: 10.1109/TKDE.2014.2304464*

 ## Acknowledgements